symcmf/symcmf/README.md

    php app/console sonata:seo:sitemap <dir_for_sitemap_files> <host>
     ```

-   Note:

-   The command will generate all files in a temporary folder to avoid issue will files are indexed.
-Once the files are generated then the files will be copied to the web folder.
-The sonata-project.org argument will be used to prefix url with the provided domain.
+   > The command will generate all files in a temporary folder to avoid issue will files are indexed.
+Once the files are generated then the files will be copied to the <_dir_for_sitemap_files_> folder.
+The <_host_> argument will be used to prefix url with the provided domain.

 5. Create admin